Vishalthakur010/Git-Trial/README.md

 This can be useful if we did some dirty piece of code and now no more want it.
 Instead of deleting every change line by line, we can restore it or you can say restore the last clean version of the file.
                         or
-Removes changes from the working area
+Removes changes from the working area.

 11. `git restore --staged <file>` --> It moves file changes from staging area to the working area.